MoRDekai1364/Horizon_Browser/README.md

 :/ after receiving notification (for example from a telegram/whatsapp tab), the media player tab mode is triggered, & the tab becomes unclickable.
 Fix  on  way.
 :/ no easy default browser option. fix on the way
-:/ inner site title on some websites accidentally  replaces tab title. fix on the way
+:/ inner site title on some websites accidentally  replaces tab title. fix on the way :/ colored tab download progress indicator not working. fix on the way